INDIA IS BUILDING IT'S STARTUP STORY

 6.3 Cr

-the backbone of employment outside agriculture
+Total MSMEs in India, the backbone of employment outside of agriculture sector

 Source: Ministry of MSME, Year-End Review 2024 (PIB)